Installation

 - Since this is a custom inspector - it is common to rely on

-for a lot of regular fields as there is no reason to reinvent the wheel - To adjust the
+serializedObjectto access the properties of the target object, so we usePropetyFieldfor a lot of regular fields as there is no reason to reinvent the wheel - To adjust the

-property field via a "Reset" button we simply referenced it through the serialized object and updated all the properties in-place.- You can also use
+healthproperty field via a "Reset" button we simply referenced it through the serialized object and updated all the properties in-place.- You can also use

-in a case like this, and then bind it to aserializedProperty
+ReactiveProperty<float>in a case like this, and then bind it to aserializedPropertyso it would automatically get updated when you callSet.
+Here's how that would look

 - You can also use